-- First report the change to us using the online form here.
+- First tell us about the change using our online form.

 Due to the Covid 19 pandemic you cannot provide supporting evidence in person at our Parkside customer centre.
 In this unprecedented time we will accept photographs as proof of any supporting evidence for your change.

 Photographs of evidence can be taken using a smartphone.
 Take a clear photograph of your evidence and upload the photo at our evidence upload page.

 If you have access to a scanner, you can scan the evidence and upload your scanned documents to our evidence upload page

-If you or your partner are getting Pension Credit please also see further down this page for more information.
+If you or your partner are getting Pension Credit please see the next section for more information.